pingcap/docs/v3.0/reference/tidb-operator-overview.md

 # Overview of TiDB Operator

-TiDB Operator is an automatic operation and maintenance system for TiDB cluster in Kubernetes that provides a full life-cycle management for TiDB including deployment, upgrades, expansion, backup, recovery, and configuration changes.
+TiDB Operator is an automatic operation and maintenance system for TiDB cluster in Kubernetes that provides a full life-cycle management for TiDB including deployment, upgrades, scaling, backup, fail-over, and configuration changes.
 With TiDB Operator, TiDB can run seamlessly in the Kubernetes clusters deployed on public or private cloud.

 ## Architecture of TiDB Operator